Deserav/mouse-human-develop/README.md

 The paper does not exactly notify how each respective graph was generated, so this was the closest we could get.

 **Note: Conventionally, PCA is performed before tSNE.
-If we use `PCA = T` argument on Rtsne, better results may show.**
+However, on ViSNE, PCA is not performed (Amir et al. 2013).**

 ### 2.2 Human Study 2
 #### 2.2.1 Load Data